Arthur Covington: Early life and education

 Covington was born in Regina and grew up in Vancouver.
 He showed an early interest in astronomy, and had built a 5 in refractor telescope after meeting members of the local chapter of the Royal Astronomical Society of Canada.
 He was also interested in amateur radio and operated station VE3CC for a time.
 He started his career as a radio operator on ships operated by the Canadian National Railways.
 He put himself through school and eventually earned a bachelor's degree from the University of British Columbia in 1938, and obtained his master's degree from the same institution in 1940 after building an electron microscope.
-He then moved to University of California in Berkeley where he received his doctoral degree in nuclear physics in 1942.
+He then moved to University of California, Berkeley where he received his doctoral degree in nuclear physics in 1942.
 He was still at Berkeley when he was invited to join the National Research Council of Canada (NRC) in Ottawa in 1942 as a radar technician, working at the NRC's Radio Field Station.